robocomp/robocomp/tools/robocompdsl/DEVELOPER.md

 DSL parsers are in charge of defining the grammar for one of the file types that robocompdsl can read and generate the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) from a string and that grammar.

-To unify and simplify the implementation of new parsers the DSLParserTemplate abstract class was created ([dsl_parsers/dsl_parser_abstract.py]((./dsl_parsers/dsl_parser_abstract.py))).
+To unify and simplify the implementation of new parsers the DSLParserTemplate abstract class was created ([dsl_parsers/dsl_parser_abstract.py](./dsl_parsers/dsl_parser_abstract.py)).
 This class implements some of the functionalities common to all parsers and forces the implementation of two needed methods.

-### PyParsing
-PyParsing is a python module that allows you to create Parsing Expression Grammars ([PEGs](https://en.wikipedia.org/wiki/Parsing_expression_grammar)) and use them to parse files with that grammar.
-You can consult the PyParsing documentation [here](https://pyparsing-docs.readthedocs.io/en/latest/).

-Essentially PyParsing offers a series of classes and operators that allow us to generate the grammar and at the end what we have is a parser.

-This parser has a parseString method to obtain the AST from the text that is passed to it as a parameter.
-This AST comes in the form of PyParsingResult nested classes.
 ### Creating a new parser
 As mentioned above, robocompdsl offers an abstract class from which you must inherit if you want to create a new parser: DSLParserTemplate.
 The methods that must be implemented for the parser to work properly are: